 A recent Road Safety Authority report found that between 2008 and 2012, alcohol was a contributory factor in 38% of all fatal collisions.
 If you decide to drink alcohol this June Bank Holiday weekend, take some time to get the facts about alcohol and be safe.
 Here are three things to keep in mind if you plan to drink alcohol over the long weekend:

 Drinking alcohol at any level can increase the risk of damage to your health and wellbeing but this risk increases the more you drink.
 Try to keep track of how many standard drinks you consume.
-One standard drink is a half pint of beer, stout or lager, small glass of wine (100ml) or a pub measure of spirits (35.5ml).
+Common examples of one standard drink include a half pint of beer, stout or lager, small glass of wine (100ml) or a pub measure of spirits (35.5ml).
 With the sun set to stick around for the long weekend, remember that alcohol dehydrates the body so drinking plenty of water is vital to keep hydrated.

-The Department of Health/HSE recommend that to reduce alcohol-related risks to your health, adhere to the low-risk guidelines for alcohol consumption:
+The HSE recommends that to reduce alcohol-related risks to your health and wellbeing, you should adhere to the low-risk alcohol guidelines:

 An Garda Síochána figures show that between 2007 and 2015, 35 people were killed and 85 were seriously injured on Irish roads over the June Bank Holiday period.
 1 in 10 driving under the influence arrests are made between 8am and 2pm.